dreamer201/Guide/Masternode-VPS-Setup-Guide.md

 The whole thing will keep the `polisd` running.
 If you really want to stop `polisd` then use `$ sudo monit stop polisd`.

-7.Use `$ polis-cli getinfo` to check and wait til it's synced
+10. Use `$ polis-cli getinfo` to check and wait til it's synced

   (look for blocks number and compare with block explorer http://explorer.polispay.org/insight/ )